holochain/react-graphql-template/README.md

 $ hn-happ-create my-project-name
 ```

-This will create a new directory for your project, and start a Holochain conductor and a UI web server.
+This will create a new directory for your project, download all the dependencies and development tools, and create the hApp source code.
+This will take some time.

-The first time the Holochain conductor runs there may be some additional compilation, so it might take a little while.
+## 3 - Start your new hApp!

 Once it's complete, go into the new project directory and run this command:

 ```
-$ npm start
+$ yarn start
 ```

-A browser page should open to the notes hApp.
+The first time the Holochain conductor runs there may be some additional compilation, so it might take a little while.
+When it's done, a browser page should open to the notes hApp.
 If it doesn't, you can browse to http://localhost:5200 to use the hApp.

 The conductor and the UI server run in the foreground, so you can stop them by pressing `Ctrl`+`C`.
 `$ npm start`